-The Platform team at Outreach is responsible for the foundation on which all the other software that Outreach engineering teams build runs.
+The Developer Tooling team at Outreach is responsible for the foundation on which all the other software that Outreach engineering teams build runs.
 That means we need to be empathetic to the needs of our co-workers in the performance of their jobs.
 It also means that we must be pretty focused on how our systems are performing according to our SLOs and SLIs.
 We have spent the last year transitioning much of our production infrastructure to run on top of kubernetes.
 We are looking for someone to come help us mature that new platform, and finish transitioning the long tail of legacy systems to the new one.
 We also need someone to help us reshape other portions of our underlying production infrastructure as we continue to rapidly grow and scale.
 Outreach has grown enormously each of the last several years; we don't see any signs of stopping soon.
 That means we need someone to help us identify the constraints in our system, and prioritize which ones we address.
 We are looking for someone that can be analytically minded.
 In addition, the right person isn't necessarily interested in building new and exciting infrastructure technology.
 Instead, you are focused on using and augmenting existing tools to serve our needs.

 About the Team

 The platform team is composed of folks with disparate skills and backgrounds.
 Our unifying attribute is our desire to work together to find creative, scalable solutions to the problems we run into.
 We are currently a fairly senior-heavy team, so we are open to finding the right person regardless of their experience level.
 Beyond the basic demands of managing our production infrastructure, the Platform Team is also responsible for supporting CI/CD, monitoring and alerting systems, and compliance initiatives.
 We have a diverse set of obligations to the rest of the Outreach organization, and that is reflected in the different types of work in which we get to indulge.